roflcoopter/viseron/docs/docs/documentation/configuration/edit_config.md

 :::

-You access tuning by clicking on the `Camera Tuning` button on a cameras card on the main page.
+You access tuning by clicking on the `Camera Tuning` button on a camera card on the main page.

 <details>
   <summary>Camera Tuning button (highlighted in green)</summary>